 The most frequent types of prefabricated building techniques

-Under this umbrella term are found the following construction systems: (1) Panel construction, also referred to as SIP construction; (2) Modular construction – also known as volumetric modular construction; (3) Log construction.
+Under this umbrella term are found the following construction systems: (1) Panel construction; (2) Modular construction – also known as volumetric modular construction; (3) Log construction.

 It is important to keep in mind that prefabrication can save a lot of time and money, but can’t completely replace the time spent on site.
 Using any of these techniques will still require time for installation and assembly on site.

 This is a prefabrication technique that is usually used for house building elements such as walls, floors or roofs.
 This high-performance prefabricated panels consist generally in a core of thermal insulation between two structural facings.
 Depending on the technology there are different types of prefab panels as steel or timber framed, structural insulated panels (SIP) or cross laminated timber (CLT).

 The panels can be manufactured with all the installations required already in place, like electrical sockets and water feed pipes which need only to be connected when the building is assembled.

 The panels are manufactured in special factory conditions to achieve high performance.
 It is a very quick construction method that only needs a few days for assembling on-site, depending on the size of the project and the need for a skilled workforce is significantly diminished.

 Also known as volumetric modular construction is a prefabrication technique in which whole or parts of the house are made offsite in a factory and then transported to the site.
 Before they leave the factory, the panels are already assembled into rooms.
 This technique requires a minimum finishing job made on site, therefore allowing a quick installation.
 It has some limitation on the design because of transportation restrictions, which will often require specialised vehicles.